 No one in Floyd should to be hungry or alone.
 That is why Plenty! provides diverse services to Floyd County.
 Our programs get fresh, healthier food to those who need it and we foster community connection in the process.

-Families can come to the Food Bank once a week to pick up staples and, when available, fresh produce, eggs, or meat.
-The Food Bank is open Monday from 1 – 4 pm, Tuesday from 10 am – 1 pm, and Thursday from 4 – 6:30 pm.
+Families can come to the Food Pantry once a week to pick up staples and, when available, fresh produce, eggs, or meat.
+The Food Pantry is open Monday from 1 – 4 pm, Tuesday from 10 am – 1 pm, and Thursday from 4 – 6:30 pm.
 Volunteers stock shelves, greet people, and help bag their selections.
 We are currently serving over 70 families per week.
 We are proud to offer healthy choices like fresh fruits and vegetables in addition to pantry staples.
-Click the link above to learn more about the Fresh Food Bank.
+Click the link above to learn more about the Fresh Food Pantry.

 The Plenty!
 Farm has over two acres of cultivated fields a high tunnel, and greenhouse to grow fresh produce for Plenty! food programs.
 The farm welcomes volunteers who wish to develop a better connection to the food we eat and to learn sustainable farming practices.
 Click link above to learn more about the farm.